-But I failed to convince those that needed convincing that it should be enabled on most courses (we are new to Bridge as an organization so we are just getting started but thinking now and beyond) because the goal in delivering professional learning opportunities (even if required learning) is...well, learning.
+But I failed to convince those that needed convincing that it should be enabled on most courses (we are new to Bridge as an organization so we are just getting started but thinking beyond the beyond) because the goal in delivering professional learning opportunities (even if required learning) is...well, learning.
 Learning.
-(And not just compliance to x, y, z.)
-(Compliance is nice, I get it, and maybe my passion is misguided in the learning vs. compliance stance I took but I can't help myself...)
+L-E-A-R-N-I-N-G. (Versus just not just compliance to x, y, z.)
+(Compliance is nice, I get it, and maybe my passion is misguided in the learning vs. compliance stance when it comes to the corporate level but I can't help myself...)

 I was told that users are (already?) "fatigued" and "weary" of "all the Retain emails" and no matter what I said or what I pointed them to as to the validity and the why of Retain, I lost the battle.
 There was definitely some deflation on my part today and maybe even a little more of this in my mind: